alasaidi/sql-database/week3/call_off_duty_DB/DESIGN.md

 One-to-Many with Matches Table (One map can host many matches)

-- Matches Table:
+- Matchs Table:

-Many-to-One with Maps Table (Many matches can be played on one map) Many-to-Many with Players Table (through PlayerMatches Table)
+Many-to-One with Maps Table (Many matches can be played on one map)

+Many-to-Many with Players Table (through PlayerMatches Table)

-- PlayerMatches Table:
+- Player_Matches Table:

-Many-to-One with Players Table (Many player-match entries can be associated with one player) Many-to-One with Matches Table (Many player-match entries can be associated with one match)
+Many-to-One with Players Table (Many player-match entries can be associated with one player)

+Many-to-One with Matches Table (Many player-match entries can be associated with one match)

 - Loadouts Table:

-Many-to-One with Players Table (Many loadouts can belong to one player) Many-to-One with Weapons Table for PrimaryWeaponID (Many loadouts can have the same primary weapon) Many-to-One with Weapons Table for SecondaryWeaponID (Many loadouts can have the same secondary weapon)
+Many-to-One with Players Table (Many loadouts can belong to one player)

+Many-to-One with Weapons Table for PrimaryWeaponID (Many loadouts can have the same primary weapon)

+Many-to-One with Weapons Table for SecondaryWeaponID (Many loadouts can have the same secondary weapon)

 - Leaderboards Table: